helloretail/hrinflux/README.md

 This package has a class, `Influx`, which can be used to ship ad-hoc metrics to the Hello Retail InfluxDB server.
 It's sending the metrics by UDP, and has no facility for authentication.
-This works withing Hello Retail, an the influxdb is running in an isolated environment.
+This works within Hello Retail, as the influxdb is running in an isolated environment.

 While the class can be configured to send metrics somewhere else, it's probably